open-telemetry/opentelemetry-collector-contrib/docs/types/field.md

 Many [operators](/docs/operators/README.md) use fields in their configurations.
 For example, parsers use fields to specify which value to parse and where to write a new value.

-Fields are `.`-delimited strings which allow you to select attributes or records on the entry.
+Fields are `.`-delimited strings which allow you to select attributes or body on the entry.

-Fields can be used to select record, resource, or attribute values.
-For values on the record, use the prefix `$record` such as `$record.my_value`.
+Fields can be used to select body, resource, or attribute values.
+For values on the body, use the prefix `$body` such as `$body.my_value`.
 To select an attributes, prefix your field with `$attributes` such as with `$attributes.my_attribute`.
 For resource values, use the prefix `$resource`.

 If a field contains a dot in it, a field can alternatively use bracket syntax for traversing through a map.
-For example, to select the key `k8s.cluster.name` on the entry's record, you can use the field `$record["k8s.cluster.name"]`.
+For example, to select the key `k8s.cluster.name` on the entry's body, you can use the field `$body["k8s.cluster.name"]`.

-Record fields can be nested arbitrarily deeply, such as `$record.my_value.my_nested_value`.
+Body fields can be nested arbitrarily deeply, such as `$body.my_value.my_nested_value`.

-If a field does not start with `$resource`, `$attributes`, or `$record`, then `$record` is assumed.
-For example, `my_value` is equivalent to `$record.my_value`.
+If a field does not start with `$resource`, `$attributes`, or `$body`, then `$body` is assumed.
+For example, `my_value` is equivalent to `$body.my_value`.

 ## Examples